-- 356. The Policy Council may grant a licence permitting the release of specified funds which would otherwise be caught by the provisions of the Terrorist Law 2011 and of the Al-Qaida Ordinance 2011.
+- 356. As indicated above, tThe Policy Council may grant a licence permitting the release of specified funds which would otherwise be caught by the provisions of the UK Act as extended and of the Al-Qaida Ordinance 2011 Terrorist Law 2011 and of the Al-Qaida Ordinance 2011.
 No offence is committed in respect of such funds provided that the terms of the licence are complied with. - 357.
-The Policy Council will entertain applications for licences under the Terrorist Law 2011 and the Al-Qaida Ordinance 2011 from any party.
+The Policy Council will entertain applications for licences under the Terrorist Order Law 2011 and the Al-Qaida Ordinance 2011 from any party.
 Such licences will normally only be issued in respect of funding for necessities such as food, medical treatment and accommodation, but funding for extraordinary expenses will also be considered.